There are few businesses that can survive in today’s economy without a website.

 If you look at today’s market, it’s dominated by a very select number of sellers – it’s only when one searches for niche products, and particularly for niche keywords, that a smaller business can come out on top.

-If you want your business in that position, you have to make sure that you design with search engine optimization online.
+If you want your business in that position, you have to make sure that you design with search engine optimization online and online reputation management services are crucial for your presence online.

 As with local SEO, more traditional SEO focuses on making sure that your business’ page occupies one of the top spots online.